Skin Deep (1929 film): Music

 The film featured a theme song entitled "I Came To You" which was composed by Con Conrad, Archie Gottler and Sidney Mitchell.
 The song was sung by Betty Compson in the film.
 The song is played frequently as background music by the Vitaphone orchestra throughout the film.

-Preservation status
+Preservation

 All copies of this film are now lost.
 However, the Vitaphone soundtrack, of music and effects, survive for the International Sound Version.